Prairie Grasslands Conservation Region

 In addition to being one of the most diverse ecosystems in Alberta, grasslands are also the most delicate.
-Human development has created a variety of challenges for resident animals, and historical agricultural practices have decimated much of the area's essential native grasses while allowing for the spread of invasive alien plants.
+Human development has created a variety of challenges for resident animals.
+Historical agricultural practices have destroyed much of the area's essential native grasses and allowed the spread of invasive alien plants.

-Our conservation efforts are aided by partnerships with landowners and organizations that have helped maintain the ecological integrity of the prairie grasslands and other areas through responsible land management practices.
+Our conservation efforts are aided by partnerships with landowners and organizations.
+Our partners' responsible land management practices have helped maintain the ecological integrity of the prairie grasslands and other areas.

 Come visit us